laylaatariq/VBA-Homework/README.md

 VBA Homework

 This repo consists of the following files:
-    1.Alphabet Testing Excel file on which the test code was run 2.Module 1, VBA script that was created to test over the Alphabet Testing Excel file 3.Multi Stock Data Excel FIle
+    *Alphabet Testing Excel file on which the test code was run *Module 1, VBA script that was created to test over the Alphabet Testing Excel file *Multi Stock Data Excel FIle
-    4.MSD Module, VBA acripth that runs over Multi Stock Data Excel File 5.Testdata VBS file that contains the VBA script that was created to run on both the files
+    *MSD Module, VBA acripth that runs over Multi Stock Data Excel File *Testdata VBS file that contains the VBA script that was created to run on both the files

 The code perfroms the following functions:
     1.Runs over all the sheets in the excel file